Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 1.9.23 =
-- PHP sessions are no longer used for security and better chaching purposes.
+- PHP sessions are no longer used for security and better caching purposes.
 - Fixed thankyou_page_url parameter was ignored for [asp_product] shortcode and by some addons.
-- Fixed item url wasn't processed by Secure Downloads addon when some other addons are enabled.
+- Fixed item URL wasn't processed by Secure Downloads addon when some other addons are enabled.
 - Fixed frontend total amount calculation display for products with variations and custom amount enabled.
 - Custom amount validation errors no longer displayed on page load for products with variations and custom amount enabled.
 - Checkout results page no longer displays "Download links" message if there are no downloads set for variations.
 - Checkout error message is now displayed even if no [accept_stripe_payment_checkout_error] shortcode inserted on custom checkout results page.
+- Frontend amount and quantity inputs are disabled on payment form submit to prevent "Token can't be used more than once" error.
+- Product description now supports WP embeds.
+- Some tweaks for better compatability with various page builders.
 - Some other minor bugfixes.

 = 1.9.22 =